ciarans/Boozio-UK-Supermarket-Scraper/README.md

 # Boozio - Alcohol Price Scraper
-Boozio is a Price Matcher for Booze (Or anything) by Scraping UK Supermarkets - Supports Asda, Tesco, Waitrose, Ocado and Morrisons.
+Boozio is a Price Matcher for Booze (Or anything) by Scraping UK Supermarkets - Supports Sainsburys, Asda, Tesco, Waitrose, Ocado and Morrisons.
 This is not affiliated with any Supermarkets.

 ## Installation

+You will need `curl` insalled on your php server to run this.

 Click the `download` link above or `git clone git://github.com/ciarans/boozio.git`